Stressed About Aging Parent Care Costs? Here’s How Tax Breaks Can Help

 Benefits of Using a Dependent Care FSA for Elder Care

-• Assistance with bathing, dressing, and personal hygiene
+• Personal Care Assistance: Costs related to helping your parent with bathing, dressing, grooming, and other personal hygiene needs.

 Contribution Limits and Considerations